Evercoder/culori/docs/getting-started.md

 ## Install Culori from npm

-Add Culori as a dependency to your project:
+Culori is distributed [on npm](https://npmjs.com/package/culori) in a variety of formats.
+Install it with:

 ```bash
 npm install culori
 ```

-Then start using it:
+Then start importing functions from [the API](/api/):

 ```js
 import { rgb } from 'culori';